rsmith-nl/stltools/README.txt

 STL file manipulation
 =====================

 The module stl.py reads both text and binary STL files and creates STL objects.
 The module xform.py handles coordinate transforms and projections.

-The scripts stl2pov and stl2ps use this library to convert STL files to POV-ray meshes and PostScript files respectively.
+The scripts stl2pov, stl2ps and stl2pdf use this library to convert STL files to POV-ray meshes, PostScript and PDF files respectively.

 stl2pov
 -------